BlueberryMC/MagmaCube/README.md

 ## Note
 - This project is incomplete and may not be able to compile.
 - You should not use this project for any bad usages
-- Blocks are black at all, excluding models.
-- Spectator game mode is bork (can't pass through the blocks)
-- Item textures are transparent at all
 - Do not redistribute the jar file, without any exception.
 It is against the Mojang's ToS.

+## Bugs
+- Item textures are transparent at all
+- Spectator mode is broken, can't pass through blocks
+- Blocks are completely black, but except some blocks.
+- World Generation is trash
+- Some blocks (example: grass block, sugar cane) is transparent, and its rendering like x-ray...

 ## Todo
 - Check Blaze3D